Difference Between A Mature Relationship And An Immature Relationship

 How do you know?
 How can you tell if your relationship is in it for the long haul or the two-month plummet everyone predicted behind your love-obsessed back?

 First, it should be easy, from the beginning to end.
-There are no passionate fights with passionate make-up sex.
+There are no passionate fights with passionate making up.
 There's no obsessive calling, texting or worrying.

 There's no real drama.
 Because drama is for kids.
 Drama is for people who don't know how to have a relationship — who live by idealistic, preconceived notions that love must be wild and obsessive.